caplena/knowledge-base/docs/06-01-Fine-tuning-view.md

 ### AI Score

-The AI score indicates how well **your reviewed topic assignments match the AI's auto-assignments.**
+The AI score indicates how indicates **how confident the AI is in its topic assignments.**

 #### What is a good score?